astrotime/timenomad_app/index.md

 ## Explore astrology and astronomy in clarity and style

 The Time Nomad astrology app is **free for all its core functionality**.
 All additional features are optional and don't obstruct your use of the app in any way.
 Create as many astrological profiles as you need.
-You will own all your data as it is stored on your iCloud account, no registration, login or password is ever needed — you can start using it right away — either for yourself of for your astrological practice.
+You will own all your data as it is stored on your iCloud account, no registration, login or password is ever needed — you can start using it right away — either for yourself or for your astrological practice.

 {% include icon-appstore.html appname=site.my_app_store_name %}